Prop. Int. No. 510-A

 (c) the proposed term of the contract;

-(d) the anticipated procurement timelines, including, but not limited to, the anticipated start date for new contracts, anticipated solicitation release date, and approximate submission deadline for bids or proposals;
+(d) the anticipated procurement timelines, including, but not limited to, the anticipated start date for new contracts, anticipated solicitation release date, and approximate submission deadline for bids or proposals; and

 4. upon publication of a solicitation document, a summary of such document, including: